Wolf Like Me (TV series)

-Wolf Like Me is a streaming television comedy-drama series produced by Stan in association with NBCUniversal and Peacock.
+Wolf Like Me is an Australian comedy-drama television series produced by Stan in association with NBCUniversal and Peacock.
 It premiered on both streaming services on 13 January 2022.
 In April 2022, Peacock renewed the series for a second season.
+As of January 2024 it is not clear if there will be a third series.

 Plot

-Gary (Josh Gad) is a single father living in Adelaide, Australia with his 11-year-old daughter Emma; both of whom are still emotionally traumatized by the death of Emma's mother, Lisa, 7 years earlier.
+Gary (Josh Gad) is a single father living in Adelaide, Australia with his 11-year-old daughter Emma; both of them are still emotionally traumatized by the death of Emma's mother, Lisa, seven years earlier.
 They meet Mary (Isla Fisher), an isolated advice columnist recovering from her own complex emotional baggage.
-But despite her attempts to stay away, they keep meeting again and again, in a cluster of coincidences that imply the hand of destiny.
+Despite her attempts to stay away, they keep meeting again and again, in a cluster of coincidences that imply the hand of destiny.
 While Gary struggles to connect to his daughter, for Mary reaching Emma is all but effortless.
-However, Mary's baggage involves a deadly secret that she fears might hurt the two.
+However, Mary's baggage involves a deadly secret that she fears might hurt the two: she is a werewolf.